 George Jones was a native of Cockenzie, a small fishing village situated on the Firth of Forth, just to the east of Edinburgh in Scotland.
 He was a grandson of John Jones and Agnes Young who first started raising their family there in 1774.
 Margaret Hardie was born in 1826 in Newarthill, a small mining village in Lanarkshire to the south of Glasgow, where her father, Peter, worked as a mine manager.
 Peter, and his wife Elizabeth Cowan had their origins in Airth in Stirlingshire.

 George and Margaret married in Newarthill in 1847 and had five children in the ensuing years.
 In late 1857 George made the long journey to Australia to seek his fortune during the gold rush which was then transforming Australian society.
 He arrived in Victoria in February 1858.
 It would be almost six years before Margaret and the children came out to join him.
-After an epic journey taking five months across the sea, by dray, and on foot, Margaret and the children were finally reunited with George in 1863 on a dirt track near Harrietville, a small gold mining settlement nestled at the foot of Mt.
+After an epic journey taking five months across the sea, by dray, and on foot, Margaret and the children were finally reunited with George in 1863 on a dirt track near Harrietville, a small gold mining settlement not far from Mt.
 Feathertop in Victoria.
 They would spend the rest of their lives living at Harrietville – in the shadow of Feathertop – bearing another four Australian-born children.

 Who were these people?
 What motivated them to uproot their families and leave Scotland, the land where their forebears had lived since time immemorial?
 What was their new life like in Australia, and how did they fare?